-Pot marigold (Calendula officinalis), often called English or garden marigold is most probably native to southern Europe, although its long cultivation history can shade this statement.
-Commonly grown in every Mediterranean countries and here in the UK too, for centuries.
+Pot marigold (Calendula officinalis), often called English or garden marigold is most probably native to southern Europe, although its long cultivation history can shade this statement, as this herb is popular everywhere.
+A commonly grown herb in every Mediterranean countries and here in the UK too, for centuries.

 Marigolds grown as hardy annual flower and can easily self sown so don’t be surprised to have the plants appear the next year.
 The leaves are oblong, 5-10 cm long, slightly waved or toothed and have tiny hairs.